Kupcho takes 6-shot lead into Mission Hills major finale - NewsBreak

 Kupcho takes 6-shot lead into Mission Hills major finale

-Kupcho shot an 8-under 64 on anther hot and sunny afternoon in the Coachella Valley for a tournament-record 16-under 200 total — also the lowest three-round score in a women's major.
+Kupcho shot an 8-under 64 on anther hot and sunny afternoon in the Coachella Valley for a tournament-record 16-under 200 total.

 "Everything was working,” Kupcho said.
 “I mean, seriously, this week I think my putting is definitely the props.
 I have putted really well and you got to make putts in a major championship.”